VeroniqueSoleil/VeroniqueSoleil.github.io/_data/2016/08/14/OurStoryEnglishVersion3.md

 Therefore, knowing Chinese language and culture is the key factor of making fortune in your future-- you are going to make deals with Chinese people.

-The other past stuff I would like to show you is maintained by the Cleveland Museum of Art-- *Mountains and Rivers without End*, a Northern Song handscroll from China.
+The other past stuff I would like to show you is maintained by the Cleveland Museum of Art-- *Streams and Mountains without End*, a Northern Song handscroll from China.

-Inspired by it, Gary Snyder, an American man of letters who perhaps is best known as a poet, comes out a poem called *Endless Sreams and Mountains*.
+Inspired by it, Gary Snyder, an American man of letters who perhaps is best known as a poet, comes out a poem called *Endless Streams and Mountains*.

 In it, you could see these lines:

 > Walking on walking, under foot earth turns.

-> Sreams and mountains never stay the same.
+> Streams and mountains never stay the same.

 The endless realm inside the Chinese painting seems to impress him a lot.

 From this handscroll, what we want to tell you is that, as for "endlessness", our history, culture, business , population, opportunities... are of the similar quality.

-Or, at least, you can enjoy the real landscape of endless mountains and streams in China.
+Or, at least, you can enjoy the real landscape of endless streams and mountains in China.

 After the story, you may ask:"How about the present?"